ilyagutkin/Rechenpraktikum-Finit-Element-Method/README.md

   *Simplex space-time meshes in compressible flow simulations*,
 - *International Journal for Numerical Methods in Engineering*, 2023 — **Danwitz**,
   *Time-continuous and time-discontinuous space–time finite elements for pressure-robust SUPG-stabilized FEM for unsteady Navier–Stokes*,
+The construction of the 4D meshes and the specific decomposition into pentatopes is based on the work
 - *On a Space-Time Extended Finite Element Method for the Solution of a Class of Two-Phase Mass Transport Problems*,
   by **Christoph Lehrenfeld**.